deanna-stover/coursesCNU/2020/engl350fall2020/grant.md

 * Utilizes proper **mechanics**; style, sentence structure, and spelling promote coherence, clarity, and credibility

-* Follows the **appropriate instructions** (1-page single spaced for the Environmental Scan, 1-page double-spaced for the MLA Bibliography)
+* Follows the **appropriate instructions** (1-page single spaced for the Environmental Scan, 2-3 page double-spaced for the MLA Bibliography)